ctcovington/goosedp_sprint3_open_source/README.md

 ## Code Guide
 **Main Function**  (`main.py`) <br>
 The program entrance to our code submission. <br>
-*We create a script `create_submission.sh` to help zip our submission code files.* <br>
+*We create a script `create_submission.sh` to help zip our submission code files.* <br><br>
 **Step 0: Preprocessing** (`Step0_Archetype_Generation/`) <br>
 The preprocessing step in the write-up is corresponding to the contents in the `Archetype_Generation/`directory.  <br>
 Under this directory, the file `k_archetypes.py` is used for archetype generation and the generated archetype information files are stored in the `Results_GMM/` directory. <br>
-*Note:* This step only uses the public dataset, therefore we create the archetype files locally and associate those files in the submission. <br>
+*Note:* This step only uses the public dataset, therefore we create the archetype files locally and associate those files in the submission. <br><br>
 **Step 1: Private Analysis** (`Step1_Archetype_Counting/`) <br>
 The private analysis step in the write-up is corresponding to the contents in the `Archetype_Counting/`directory. <br>
-Under this directory, the file `archetype_company_counts.py` is used for creating private histograms over the private dataset (details referring to the write-up) and returning privatized counts of taxis and companies. <br>
+Under this directory, the file `archetype_company_counts.py` is used for creating private histograms over the private dataset (details referring to the write-up) and returning privatized counts of taxis and companies. <br><br>

 **Step-2:  Synthetic Data Generation**  (`Step2_sample_triplets/`)  <br>